Neurodiversity in work life – solutions for workplaces to promote sustainable careers (NEMO)

 Neurodiversity in work life is still a topic that has been studied relatively little, and workplaces lack research-based practical guidance and applicable data.

-Neurodiversity refers to differences between people in how the brain and nervous system function, which is reflected as differences in areas such as the processing of sensory information and the ways in which people learn.
-In work life, these differences may appear as challenges or strengths in various tasks.
-These characteristics vary across the general population and sometimes specific groups are referred to as neurominorities (e.g. ADHD, the autism spectrum, learning difficulties).
+Neurodiversity refers to differences in how the brain and nervous system function, for example in learning and processing sensory information.
+In work life, these differences may appear as challenges or strengths.
+These characteristics vary across the general population and sometimes specific groups are referred to as neurominorities (e.g. people with ADHD, on the autism spectrum or with learning difficulties).
 Approximately 15–20 per cent of the population belong to a neurominority.

-• promote diversity and a culture of equality at workplaces.
+- promote diversity and a culture of inclusivity at workplaces.

 Data and methods